safi-io/SteganographyMessageHider/README.md

   The application does not include cookies, trackers, or analytics scripts, ensuring a clean and private experience.

 - 💾 **Offline-Ready**
-  You can run Steganrory completely offline.
+  You can run SteganographyMessageHider completely offline.
 Just install the dependencies, start the server, and use it locally.

 - 🔐 **Local-Only Execution**
   The backend server runs on your local machine, and the frontend interacts only with it, avoiding exposure to the internet.

 > ✅ Your messages stay yours.
-Steganrory ensures data confidentiality and local control.
+SteganographyMessageHider ensures data confidentiality and local control.

 ## 📈 Future Enhancements

-Steganrory is a solid foundation for exploring steganography, and future versions can expand its capabilities even further:
+SteganographyMessageHider is a solid foundation for exploring steganography, and future versions can expand its capabilities even further:

 - 🔑 **Password-Protected Encoding**
   Allow users to encrypt their hidden message with a password before embedding it into the image.